levinli303/ANGLESwiftUI/README.md

 The backend of ANGLE should be Metal since CAMetalLayer is used.

-The sample should run on iOS/iOS Simulator/Mac/Mac Catalyst.
+The sample should run on iOS/iOS Simulator/Mac/Mac Catalyst/visionOS/visionOS Simulator.